 Conclusion:

-Among the doses tried, Nano NPK @ 2400 ml/ha produced 6.17 per cent more yield compared to Control (T6) and found at par with standard recommendation of Nano NPK Mixture (2:1:2) @ 2%.
+Among the doses tried, Nano NPK at 2400 ml/ha produced 6.17 per cent more yield compared to Control (T6) and found at par with standard recommendation of Nano NPK Mixture (2:1:2) at 2%.
 Higher dose of Nano NPK could not show any positive results regarding yield, density of plucking points m-2, fine shoot (%) and net returns.
 Tea samples manufactured after spray were found free from any taint.

 COMPETING INTERESTS DISCLAIMER: